justenPalmer/uni/docs/ents.md

 ## GET

+To get an entity, there must be a [mold](docs/molds.md) defined as well as a [world](docs/worlds.md) initialized.
 Get entities with the following code:

 ``` javascript